Safe Computing Guide

 11. Keep Current Backups

 I have a blog post on how to develop a simple backup strategy.
-Suffice to say, make regular backups of the files you are not willing to lose.
-Store a copy of these files locally on an external hard drive that is ONLY connected to your computer when backups are taking place, or when you are restoring files.
-Also use an off-site automatic backup service like Backblaze, iDrive, or Carbonite.
+Suffice to say, make regular backups of the files you are unwilling to lose.
+Store a copy of these files locally on an external hard drive that is ONLY connected to your computer when backups occur or when you are restoring files.

 13. Secure Your Home Network WiFi

-Please take the time to login to your Router and properly secure your home network, including password protecting your WiFi.
+Please take the time to log in to your Router and properly secure your home network, including password-protecting your WiFi.
 Otherwise, your neighbors or anyone parked outside or walking by can use your WiFi and do anything they want online without your knowledge.

 14. Securing Your Online Accounts with 2FA